brutella/hc/README.md

 The HomeKit framework on iOS uses the same order as in the json.
 I assume that clients displays them in the same order to the user.

+### iOS 9

+iOS 9 supports new type of accessories and includes new service and characteristic types.
+The new types are already available in *model/service/constants.go* and *model/characteristic/constants.go*.
+I will make changes to the library available in the *master* branch as soon as iOS 9 is publicly available.
+Until then those changes, which might break existing code, are availablen in the *iOS9* branch.

 # Contact

 Matthias Hochgatterer